FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/production-deployment.rst

 ===========

 One of the first requirements for a production deployment is to set up Transport Layer Security (TLS) to provide encrypted communication, better known as HTTPS (HTTP over TLS).
+This is very important, because, among many other things, it prevents unauthorized parties from intercepting and reading your login credentials.

 Https connections can be handled, for example, by configuring a load balancer or a reverse proxy.